 When secure coding methodologies are used within the mobile SDLC, native app development allows the engineer to deal with all aspects of the app's code - from the lowest to the highest level - and often results in more secure apps.

-The use of cross-platform development tools to create mobile apps has both advantages and disadvantages.
+The use of cross-platform mobile development tools to create mobile apps has both advantages and disadvantages.

 It is the responsibility of company executives to align their overall business model and corporate goals with the proper use of the appropriate tool(s), whether cross-platform mobile application frameworks/platforms or native engineering systems.

 While cross-platform app development is worthwhile because it saves time and money, it does not provide the best performance or UX/UI that native mobile applications are known for.

 However, depending on the size of the business app project and the associated market, cross-platform mobile development may enable a company to operate within the relevant mobile ecosystem across a variety of platforms and operating systems.

 All of this allows businesses to save money, time, and overhead, which can then be re-allocated to other critical projects.